particle-iot/docs/src/content/faq/wholesale/creating-account.md

 # {{title}}

-## Wholesale store overview
+## Wholesale Account Overview

-A Wholesale store account will help you get preferred or bulk pricing, volume discounts and other exciting offers.
+A Wholesale account will help you get preferred or bulk pricing, volume discounts and other exciting offers through our bulk purchasing portal called the Particle Wholesale store.
+Learn more [here](wholesale.particle.io).

-## Wholesale store application
+## Wholesale Account Application

 You can find the Wholesale Store sign up page [here](http://www-wholesale.particle.io/wholesale-b2b).
 This is what you should see....